bitrise-io/devcenter/_articles/tips-and-tricks/expose-environment-variable.md

     weight: 5

 ---
+In this guide we show you how to expose environment variables (env vars) and use those, then how to copy env vars to another key and finally how to overwrite env vars.

+## Exposing environment variables with envman

-You can expose Environment Variables from one Step, to make it available for every other Step performed after the Step during the build.
-An example might be that you want to generate a release note which you want to use in a message or deploy step.
-Exposing environment variables is really easy, you just have to use [envman](https://github.com/bitrise-io/envman/) if you want to make it available for every other Step.
+You can expose env vars from one Step and make it available for every other Step performed after the Step during the build.
+You can use [envman](https://github.com/bitrise-io/envman/) to manage env vars.

-A very simple example might be:
+Here is a simple example:

     envman add --key MY_RELEASE_NOTE --value "This is the release note"

 You can call `envman` in any Step, including a script step, or even in your own script (stored in your repository) if you call it from a `bitrise` build.

-Envman can be used in a couple of ways.
-You can specify the value as the `--value` parameter (you can see this in the previous example), pipe the value:
+You can specify the value as the `--value` parameter (you can see this in the previous example).
+Pipe the value as shown here:

       echo 'hi' | envman add --key MY_RELEASE_NOTE

-or read the value from a file:
+You can also read the value from a file:

       envman add --key MY_RELEASE_NOTE --valuefile ./some/file/path

-You can read more about how `envman `can be used on it's [GitHub page](https://github.com/bitrise-io/envman/).

-{% include message_box.html type="warning" title="Env Var value size limit" content="
-Environment Variable values set through `envman` are limited to 10KB by default.
-This is done in order to prevent issues with common tools.
-Different tools have different environment size constraints, e.g. `Bash` will start to fail on OS X once the environments set exceed \~120KB (**in total, not a single variable!**). "%}

-**For larger data** you should use files or other solutions, and use environment variables to point to the file / to the ID or location of where the data is stored.
+{% include message_box.html type="warning" title="Env var value size limit" content=" Note that env var values set through `envman` are limited to **10KB** by default in an effort to prevent issues with common tools.
+Different tools have different environment size constraints.
+For example, `Bash` will start to fail on OS X once the environments set exceed \~120KB (in total, not a single variable). **For larger data**, however, you should use files or other solutions, and use environment variables to point to the file, to the ID, or to the location of the stored data. "%}

+## Using exposed environment variables

-Once the environment variable is exposed you can use it like any other environment variable.
-In `bash` you can reference the previous example environment as: `$MY_RELEASE_NOTE`.
+Once the env var is exposed, you can use it like any other env var.
+For example, in Bash you can reference the previous environment example as `$MY_RELEASE_NOTE`.

-You can of course use these exposed environment variables in the inputs of other Steps.
-For example the **HockeyApp Deploy** step has a `notes` input, you can reference the previous example variable by inserting `$MY_RELEASE_NOTE` into the input,
+You can use these exposed env vars in the inputs of other Steps as well.
+For example, the `HockeyApp Deploy` Step has a `notes` input field where you can reference the previous example variable.

-like: `The Release Note: $MY_RELEASE_NOTE`, which will be resolved as `The Release Note: This is the release note` (if you used the first example to set the value of `MY_RELEASE_NOTE`).
+Insert `$MY_RELEASE_NOTE` into the input like so: `The Release Note: $MY_RELEASE_NOTE`, which will be resolved as `The Release Note: This is the release note` (if you used the first example to set the value of `MY_RELEASE_NOTE`).

-A simple example, exposing the release note and then using it in another `Script step`, and in a `Slack step`:
+Here is another example where we're exposing the release note and then using it in another `Script` and in a `Send a Slack message` Step.

     format_version: 1.1.0
     default_step_lib_source: https://github.com/bitrise-io/bitrise-steplib.git